PathanWasim/LLM-Network/README.md

 ## Usage

-### Hosting an LLM
+### Hosting Neural Engine
 1. Run `run-neuromesh.bat`
-2. Your LLM will be automatically shared with discovered peers
+2. Your neural engine will be automatically shared with discovered peers
 3. Open web interface at `http://localhost:3000`

 ### Connecting to Friends
 1. Ensure both devices are on the same network
 2. Run NeuroMesh on both devices
-3. Peers will be automatically discovered
+3. Neural nodes will be automatically discovered
-4. Access remote LLMs through the web interface
+4. Access distributed neural processing through the web interface

 ## Files